Debitsuccess/debitsuccess-api/docs/Widgets/Payment-Capture-Widget.md

 ## Adding Payment Method Capture widget

-1. Add a link to DS javascript library on the page where the widget will be used, like
+1. Add a link to Debitsuccess javascript library on the page where the widget will be used, like